Skip to content

 What the Calculator Does Not Account For

 Variable transaction frequency — busy months with more purchases produce more round-ups.
-Holiday and travel season spending spikes.
-Cash purchases do not trigger round-ups (only card transactions).
-Services that only round up certain merchant categories.
-Fees — most free tiers exist, but some services charge 1-5/month that can eat into small balances.
-Tax — interest on savings is taxable in non-sheltered accounts.
-These are all manageable issues but reduce the pure-math output by 5-15% in most realistic scenarios.
+Holiday and travel-season spending spikes.
+Cash purchases don't trigger round-ups (only card transactions).
+Programs that only round up certain merchant categories.
+Fees — most providers offer a free tier, but some charge 1-5 a month, which can eat into small balances.
+Tax — interest on savings is typically taxable except where held inside a tax-advantaged wrapper, which varies by country (e.g. tax-advantaged account, IRA, a tax-free savings account).
+These are manageable issues but tend to reduce the pure-math output by 5-15% in most realistic scenarios.

-You struggle to save intentionally.
-You spend consistently with a debit or credit card.
-The program feeds into a real savings vehicle (high-yield savings, index fund, retirement account) rather than a low-interest checking account.
-Fees are zero or negligible relative to the saved amount.
-The behavioural lock-in (automation, out-of-sight) matches your psychology better than willpower-based monthly transfers.
+The pattern most often described as a good fit: someone who struggles to save intentionally, spends consistently with a debit or credit card, has a program that feeds into a real savings vehicle (interest-bearing account, index fund, retirement account) rather than a low-interest current account, and has zero or negligible fees relative to the saved amount.
+The behavioural automation matches some people's psychology better than willpower-based manual transfers; for others, a fixed automated transfer works better.

 Example Scenario